pavejs/pavejs.org/content/docs/schemas-and-types/scalar-types.md

 ## Arguments (typeArgs)

 While less common, certain scalar types call for the provision of arguments to bound the potential values and support additional validation.
-A common case of this might be in an `enum` or `array` scalar type, where you might want to limit the maximum length of the array provided.
+A common case of this might be in an `enum` or `array` type, where you might want to limit the maximum length of the array provided.

+> While enum and array are not technically scalar types, they're easier to visualize the purpose of typeArgs, so they're the example here

 With Pave, doing such a limitation is simple, and allowed for through this field.